designstem/projects/spirals/index.md

 -

-By inspecting the basic structure, we notice that the basic part of the helix staircase is the inner cylinder column in which the triagonal-shaped stairs are adopted.
+By inspecting the basic structure, we notice that the fundamental part of the helix staircase is the inner cylinder column in which the triagonal-shaped stairs are adopted.
 The following figure presents these parts and shows the parameters used for the calculations.

 These are